Knifed Up: Ari Fletcher Touches Up Her Chi-Chis With Breast Lift & ‘Permanent Bra’ Surgery

 Ari is still recovering, but this is what her breasts looked like before surgery.

 Ari makes most of her coins by being an influencer online.
 She’s been in many hair, lash and clothing campaigns, so we understand her wanting to look her ‘best’.
-Do you think Ari’s surgery will be worth it?

 Comments